FOOD SAFETY IN A CHANGING, MOBILE & CONNECTED WORLD

 What are the issues tackled at the Africa Food Safety & Quality Summit?

-- Advances in microbial and chemical testing of food and pharmaceutical products
+- Advances in microbial and chemical testing of food, agricultural and pharmaceutical products

-- Managing food and drug afety and achieving regulatory compliance in Africa’s food, agro and pharmaceutical industries
+- Managing food and achieving regulatory compliance in Africa’s food, agro and pharma manufacturing industries

-- Latest food and drug afety and public health issues and concerns in Africa and the World
+- Latest food and public health issues and concerns in Africa and the World

 - Post-harvest, processing and packaging technologies and how they impact food safety

-- Latest supply chain and engineering technologies and how they impact food safety
+- Latest supply chain and engineering technologies and how they impact food and pharma safety

 - Latest regulatory and policy issues in Africa and the World